 Parrish is a medium-sized town located in the state of Florida.
-With a population of 20,117 people and five constituent neighborhoods, Parrish is the 140th largest community in Florida.
+With a population of 27,381 people and five constituent neighborhoods, Parrish is the 121st largest community in Florida.
 There's nothing like the smell of a brand new house, and in Parrish, you'll find that a large proportion of houses were recently built.
 New growth in residential real estate is an indication that people are choosing to move to Parrish, and putting down their money on brand new construction.
 Parrish’s real estate is, on average, some of the newest in the nation.
-Parrish does seem to be experiencing an influx of affluent people, because the median household income is $74,262.00.
+Parrish does seem to be experiencing an influx of affluent people, because the median household income is $94,798.00.

-Telecommuters are a relatively large percentage of the workforce: 8.22% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 19.20% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Parrish is a good choice for families with children because of several factors.
 Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
 The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
 Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Parrish’s overall crime rate is lower than average for the country.